keigoi/kmclib/artifact.md

 The interested reader can follow these examples to familiarise themselves with the the kmclib primitives by modifiyng, compiling and running the programs.
 * Calculator
     - source folder: [examples/miscellaneous/calculator](examples/miscellaneous/calculator)
-    - explanation: A client-server calculator that can perform addition and multiplication.
+    - description: A client-server calculator that can perform addition and multiplication.

 * Ring
     - source folder: [examples/miscellaneous/ring](examples/miscellaneous/ring)
-    - explanation: A forwarder pattern between three threads where the same message is sent between the threads.
+    - description: A forwarder pattern between three threads where the same message is sent between the threads.

 * OAuth
     - source folder: [examples/miscellaneous/toy_oauth](examples/miscellaneous/toy_oauth)
-    - explanation: A simplified shared memory implementation of an authentication between a client, a server and an authentication thread.
+    - description: A simplified shared memory implementation of an authentication between a client, a server and an authentication thread.
 The client requests a login, and the authentication thread grants it.

     To compile each example:
     ```